About this event

 How to Register

-Registration is now open at the Eikon Service Center: Rue Bonajinge Deido, Douala, opposite boulangerie Saker Deido.
+Registration is now open at the Eikon Service Center (For Online Participation Only): Rue Bonajinge Deido, Douala, opposite boulangerie Saker Deido.

 For further information and registration details, please contact: